Preparing for a Changing Climate

 Increasingly intense storms are resulting in higher rainfall and snow quantities that can overwhelm the Town's stormwater system.
 As noted above, over the past several decades the Town of Winchester has experienced devastating flooding along the Aberjona River and its tributaries.
 The good news is that Winchester has implemented a comprehensive Flood Mitigation Program that, since 2010, has resulted in several important projects costing tens of millions of dollars that have substantially reduced flood risks, primarily along and adjacent to the Aberjona River but also elsewhere in town, including this project in the Wildwood Road neighborhood.

 For more information about flood hazards and ways to reduce their likelihood, including steps that can be taken by property owners, visit the Engineering Department's Flood Hazard Website.
+Another useful site that can provide an estimate of flooding risk for specific residential properties is the First Street Foundation's Risk Factor website.
+The site also calculates risk for damage from wildfires, although wildfire risk is much lower in Winchester than in drier parts of the U.S.

 In epidemiology, a disease vector is any living agent that carries and transmits an infectious pathogen to another living organism.
 With milder winters caused by climate change, epidemiologists expect certain vector-borne diseases to become more prevalent, especially those transmitted by ticks and mosquitos.
 Among the primary tick-borne diseases are Lyme Disease, Babesiosis and Anaplasmosis.
 Mosquitos can carry Eastern Equine Encephalitis and West Nile Virus, with concerns that other diseases such as dengue fever and chikungunya could become more prevalent in Massachusetts.